Vyral/base-template/_posts/2023-02-24-tulsa-looks-good-on-your-with-garden-deva-sculpture-company.md

   Sculpture Company
 enclosure:
 pullquote: >-
-  “We are a very big part of the Tulsa community, there are very few neighborhoods you can drive through without finding at least one piece from here.
+  We are a very big part of the Tulsa community, there are very few neighborhoods you can drive through without finding at least one piece from here.
 We are very proud to be a part of that,” said Babcock.
 enclosure_type: video/mp4